neptune-ai/docs/docs/learn-about-neptune/ui.rst

       :alt: Compare experiments table

 - **Overlaid charts**: In the comparison view, all metrics with the same name are placed on a single chart with one curve per experiment.
 The customizable legend lets you select additional metrics and/or parameters to display.
-When hovering withe the mouse over a particular area, the values for the selected metrics are displayed below:
+When hovering with the mouse over a particular area, the values for the selected metrics are displayed below:

    .. image:: /_static/images/core-concepts/charts_legend_mouseover.png
       :target: /_static/images/core-concepts/charts_legend_mouseover.png